tu6ge/phpp/README.md

-# php composer by rust,
+# phpp is composer replacement， writed with rust

-now , it named phpp

 *developing!
-Dont used producting*
+Dont used production*

 support subcommand :